svv232/svegas18.io/README.md

 Here is my personal site!!!
-It is currently under construction My goal with this project is to build an elegant site that keeps me and my projects up to dat.
+It is currently under construction My goal with this project is to build an elegant site that keeps me and my projects up to date.

+- Deployment Goals
     - Deployed on Flask
     - Organized HTML
     - Pretty CSS
     - Productive Amount of JavaScript